Accessibility statement for Access Charity CRM

 Preparation of this accessibility statement

 This statement was prepared on 5th October 2022.
-It was last reviewed on 14th May 2025.
+It was last reviewed on 18th May 2026.

-The website was last tested on 20th March 2025.
+The website was last tested on 8th May 2026.
 The testing was carried out by Development and Alumni Department at the University of Edinburgh using both automated and manual methods.
 The site was tested on a PC, primarily using Microsoft Edge alongside Mozilla Firefox and Google Chrome.

 Recent world-wide usage levels survey for different screen readers and browsers shows that Chrome, Mozilla Firefox and Microsoft Edge are increasing in popularity and Google Chrome is now the favoured browser for screen readers: